pmariglia/showdown/README.md

 RUN_COUNT: (integer, required) The amount of games this bot will play before quitting
 ```

-### Running without Docker

-#### Clone

-Clone the repository with `git clone https://github.com/pmariglia/showdown.git`

-Install the requirements with `pip install -r requirements.txt`.

-Be sure to use a virtual environment to isolate your packages.

-#### Tests
-Run all tests with `python -m unittest discover -s tests/ -t .`

-#### Run
-Running with `python run.py` will start the bot with configurations specified by environment variables in a file named `.env`

-Here is a sample `.env` file, this configuration will log-in and search for a gen7randombattle:
+Here is a minimal `.env` file.
+This configuration will log-in and search for a gen7randombattle:
 ```
 WEBSOCKET_URI=sim.smogon.com:8000
 PS_USERNAME=MyCoolUsername